 I seem to have lost my sense of smell today (Argh!), but I’m on the mend and can’t complain.
 I can deal.
 For instance, last night I asked Todd to pick up a side of wasabi from the sushi bar at H.E.B. so I could smear it over my dinner.
-And today, I’m going to only eat things with lots of spices — or to use a term that makes me squeamish, “heady”.
+And today I’m going to only eat things with lots of spices.
+Or to use a term that makes me squeamish, “heady”.
 Not sure why I don’t like that term, but it’s apropos.
 I need something with a “heady” blend of spices to clear out my stuffed head.

-Thinking about head-clearing recipes brought this one to mind.
+Thinking about head-clearing recipes brought Cranberry Jalapeno Bread to mind.
 It’s sweet, but peppery, and leaves a little trail of heat.
 I got the recipe years ago from my stepmother, who got it from Texas Co-op Power magazine.
 I didn’t think I’d like it at first, but it was so surprisingly delightful I found myself making it over and over for myself and friends.
 At some point, I got a little burned out on it and stopped making it, but I could really use a slice right now.

 PICTURE BY TANIS C.

 - 1 teaspoon salt